 Time Off to Vote Law: Employees are eligible for up to two hours of paid time off to vote if they do not have sufficient time to vote outside of working hours.
 Learn more here.

 Absentee Voting: Any registered Illinois voter can obtain an absentee ballot.
-The application can be found on your County Clerk’s website and must be received at least 5 days before the election.
-For the November 3 elections absentee-ballot applications will automatically be mailed to all registered voters.
+The application can be found on your County Clerk’s website and must be received at least 12 days before the election.

 Gender Gaps in Representation